johnpaulada/guides/src/pages/software-engineering/trampolining/index.md

 Recursion, which is the act of a function calling itself, is an integral part of programming and a lot of algorithms rely on recursion for its simplest implementation.
 One problem with recursion is not all languages optimize for it.
 This results in the call stack overflowing, resulting in a break in the code execution.

 #### Example
-If you run this in ES5 and below code, you will experience a call stack overflow:
+If you run this in EcmaScript 5 (ES5) and below code, you will experience a call stack overflow:

 ```javascript
 function fact(x) {